milonmaze/privacy-terms-observatory/www.spotify.com/us/legal/privacy-policy.md

 Children
 Changes to this Policy
 How to contact us

+To help you understand this Policy, our privacy videos bring privacy at Spotify to life.

 1. About this Policy

 This Policy describes how we process your personal data at Spotify USA Inc.